Silvermont: Airmont issues

 14 nm Airmont architecture processors are also affected by the design flaws as noted in the Braswell Specification Update under CHP49 errata.
 In addition to LPC and SD Card circuitry degradation issues those 14 nm designs also have issues with Real Time Clock (RTC) circuitry degradation, their USB buses are however not affected.
 Unspecified firmware changes are required to mitigate RTC circuitry degradation.
 Intel does not plan to release a new stepping for Braswell.
 Intel admitted the issue stating the impact on consumers depends on use condition.

 List of Silvermont processors

 Desktop processors (Bay Trail-D)

 List of desktop processors as follows:

 Server processors (Avoton)

 It has been found that a bug in the blueprint of the C2000 CPUs family may cause failure of its embedded Ethernet ports.

 List of server processors as follows:

 Communications processors (Rangeley)

-List of upcoming communications processors as follows:
+List of communications processors as follows:

 Embedded/automotive processors (Bay Trail-I)

 List of embedded processors as follows: